About Rick Neumayer

 Do you want each book to stand on its own, or are you trying to build a body of work with connections between each book?

-What comes first, plot or characters?
+What comes first, the plot or the characters?

 This is a chicken-or-egg question to me.
 It can, and has been, either one.
 If I hear an anecdote or of an incident that I find interesting, I’ll make a note of it and try to explore its fictional potential.
 Same thing with people.
 Storytelling is all about details—choosing the right ones and getting them right—and knowing what to leave out, like a sculptor discovering the form concealed inside the marble block.